stellar-deprecated/kelp/examples/walkthroughs/trader/balanced.md

 # Create Liquidity For a Stellar-based Token

 This guide shows you how to setup the **kelp** bot using the [balanced](../../../plugins/balancedStrategy.go) strategy.
-We'll configure it create liquidity for a `COUPON` token which only trades on the Stellar network.
+We'll configure it to create liquidity for a `COUPON` token which only trades on the Stellar network.

 The bot dynamically prices two tokens based on their relative demand.
 It operates with the understanding that both of the assets it holds are equal in value.
 When someone buys the [base asset](https://en.wikipedia.org/wiki/Currency_pair#Base_currency) from the bot, the bot will have less units of the base asset and more units of the counter asset.
 It will assume that the base asset is now more valuable than the counter asset and will raise the price of the base asset relative to the counter asset.